• Skip to primary navigation

 We are staunchly on one side of the GMO subject, and we prefer not to be guinea pigs in any experimentation with the relative safety of any genetically modified organisms.
 So we stick with non-gmo ingredients at all costs.

 Want to make your own toothpowders?
-Thankfully, there’s an easy workaround to the GMO issue with xylitol: we can purchase xylitol that’s derived from birch.
-In fact, here’s a source for birch-based xylitol that’s produced in the US. 🙂
+Thankfully, there’s an easy workaround to the GMO issue with xylitol: we can purchase xylitol that’s derived from birch or other hardwood trees.

 Risk #2: Highly processed product